uber/baseweb/CONTRIBUTING.md

 - You can find the component template in `src/template-component`
 - To make the review process fast, please try to send small PRs, if you can
-- All T0D0s in the code have to have a corresponding issue created.
-Refer to the created issue in the T0D0s following the format `// TOD0(#44): Something`
+- All TODOs in the code have to have a corresponding issue created.
+Refer to the created issue in the TODOs following the format `// TODO(#44): Something`

 3. Once your implementation is merged, the baseui team will release it